 - Learning of Science and Foundation Subjects National Curriculum objectives may take place in discreet units if they do not link with topics appropriately.

-- The CCC combines subjects in cross-curricular topics that run for either half a term or a full term.
+- The Humanities and the Arts Curriculum combines subjects in cross-curricular topics that run for either half a term or a full term.

 - Religious Education, PSHE (Personal, Social, Health and Emotional Education) and other areas of the curriculum may also be linked to the topic.